 WHAT IS YOUR DEFINITION OF MINDFULNESS?

 Mindfulness is having your mind full of what you are doing when you are doing it rather than filled with thought.
 Those trains of thought take us on journeys away from the here and now and can have us living in a daydream rather than being present in our life.
-All of the ‘golden moments’ or special times in our life we when would have naturally been being mindful, engaged in where we were, it is a natural state of being which is available to all of us if we are prepared to unlearn the way we’ve been conditioned to be.
+All of the ‘golden moments’ or special times in our life are when are naturally being mindful, engaged in where we are, it is a natural state of being which is available to all of us if we are prepared to unlearn the way we’ve been conditioned to be.

 IF YOU’VE NEVER PRACTICES MINDFULNESS BEFORE, WHERE IS THE BEST PLACE TO START?

 The here and now is always the best place to start.
 So right now, just noticing whatever you are holding onto, any judgements or preconceptions, thoughts or projections.
-Noticing what you are holding onto and putting that down.
+Noticing that and putting it down.
 Feeling into the breath and as you let go of the breath putting everything down, your shoulders, your tension, your past, the whole lot.
-With each new breath, we have a chance to begin again, to start over just be who we are right now.
+With each new breath, we have a chance to begin again, to start over and just be who we are right now.
 It’s really useful to have a teacher when we are first starting out; it is great to have that human connection so we can ask questions and discuss what is coming up for us.

 WHAT KIND OF IMPACT CAN MINDFULNESS HAVE ON OUR LIVES?

-Mindfulness completely transformed my experience of life, rather than living in regret for the past and worries for the future.
+Mindfulness completely transformed my experience of life, rather than living in a state of regret for the past and worry for the future.
 I was able to let go of overthinking and be where I was.
-Thankfully there is rarely as bad as our minds might make it.
-The science is compelling, in addition to reducing stress, anxiety and depression, mindfulness reduces the intensity of pain, enhances our brain function, improving memory, focus and self-control.
+Thankfully things are rarely as bad as our minds might make them.
+The science is compelling; in addition to reducing stress, anxiety and depression, mindfulness reduces the intensity of pain, enhances our brain function, improving memory, focus and self-control.
 Mindfulness meditation improves the immune system and can help control blood pressure and sugars.
 A recent study even showed how it may reduce ageing at the cellular level which might be why meditators are shown to live for longer.